gwalliman/genost_interpreter/README.md

 1.9.
 Loop
 -----------------
+A Loop, like an If, contains a code body which will be executed under certain conditions.
+Loops will repeatedly execute their code bodies until a certain condition is met.
+This condition differs between the two variants.

+Loop bodies, like all bodies, have their own scope and may declare variables within them accessible only to these bodies (or any child bodies within them)

 1.9.1.
 Loop For
 -----------------
+A Loop For executes its code body for a specified number of times.
+The number must be an integer and may be either a positive integer, zero, or -1.
+The positive number will execute for specifically that many times.
+If the integer is zero, the loop for will not execute.
+Finally, if -1 is provided, the loop for will loop infinitely, until the program is halted.

+The format of a Loop For is as follows:
+	The word "loopfor", followed by one or more spaces, an integer (as described above), followed by a newline, followed by a body.
+		NOTE: DO NOT FORGET THE SPACE BETWEEN LOOPFOR AND THE INTEGER
+Examples:
+	loopfor 5
+	{
+		//Code
+	}

+	loopfor -1
+	{
+		//Code
+	}

 1.9.2.
 Loop Until
 -----------------
+A Loop Until has a Condition associated with it and will execute for as long as that condition remains false.
+The Condition is evaluated before we enter the loop body, so if the Condition is true on first evaluation, the body is never executed.

+Note that it is possible to enter an infinite loop using a Loop Until.
+However, if you intend to create an infinite loop, the Loop For would be better for this.

+The format of a Loop Until is as follows:
+	The word "loopuntil", followed by one or more spaces, followed by an open parentheses, followed by a Condition, followed by a close parentheses, followed by a newline, followed by a body.
+	NOTE: DO NOT FORGET THE SPACE BETWEEN LOOPUNTIL AND THE OPENPAREN
+Examples:
+	loopuntil ([var x > int y])
+	{
+		//Code
+	}

+	loopuntil ([int 5 != method y()] or [string "ASDF" == var s]) {
+		//Code
+	}

 1.10.
 Wait
 -----------------
+A Wait statement causes the program to pause (sleep) for a certain amount of time.
+There are two variants: one which waits until a certain condition is met, and one which waits for a specified amount of time.

 1.10.1.
 Wait For
 -----------------
+A Wait For simply waits for a specified amount of time.
+This amount of time is provided in the form of an integer.
+The integer must be either positive or zero.
+NEGATIVE INTEGERS ARE NOT ALLOWED.
+The integer in this case represents the number of seconds that we wait.
+Once that amount of time has passed, we wake up and continue execution.

+The format of a Wait For is as follows:
+	The word "waitfor", followed by one or more spaces, followed by an integer (as described above). followed by a semicolon.
+	NOTE: DO NOT FORGET THE SPACE BETWEEN WAITFOR AND THE INTEGER
+Examples:
+	waitfor 5;
+	waitfor 20;

 1.10.2.
 Wait Until
 -----------------
+The Wait Until statement causes the program to sleep until a provided Condition evaluates to true.
+It is very important to note that the Condition should be something that could actually ever evaluate to true.
+Because the interpreter is sleeping, no internal values (i.e. variables) will ever change, and so the Condition on which we are waiting should involve values external.
+The most common example for our robot code will be sensor values, which will be retrieved by an external method.

+The Wait Until has a polling frequency.
+It will sleep for a certain amount of time, wake up, and evaluate the condition.
+The polling frequency is currently set to 250ms.
+Once the Condition evaluates to true, the interpreter will wake up and continue execution.

+If the Condition evaluates to true on first evaluation, the Wait will never occur and the code will continue as normal.

+The format of a Wait Until is as follows:
+	The word "waituntil", followed by one or more spaces, followed by an open parentheses, followed by a Condition, followed by a close parentheses, followed by a semicolon.
+	NOTE: DO NOT FORGET THE SPACE BETWEEN WAITUNTIL AND THE OPENPAREN
+Examples:
+	waituntil ([var x > int y]);
+	waituntil ([int 5 != method y()] or [string "ASDF" == var s]);

 ======================================================================